Faddei Bulgarin: Napoleonic Wars

 In 1806, Bulgarin became a cornet in the Grand Duke Konstantin Pavlovich's Uhlan Regiment and immediately went on a campaign against the French.
 He was wounded in the Battle of Friedland and decorated for this battle.
 He was awarded the Order of Saint Anna, 3rd class.
 His long-term journal colleague Grech reports:

 Although later he told me about his heroic deeds, but, according to his then colleagues, courage was not among his virtues: often, when a battle was hatching, he tried to be on duty at the stable.
 However, he was severely wounded in the stomach at Friedland.

 He participated in the Finnish War that was fought between the Russian Empire and the Kingdom of Sweden.
 For one of the satires on the chief of the regiment, Grand Duke Konstantin Pavlovich, he spent several months under arrest in the Kronstadt Fortress.
 He was sent to the Yamburg Dragoon Regiment, but did not get along here either.
 Due to some scandalous story on a "romantic lining", he was regarded poorly.
 For writing satires, he was discharged with the rank of lieutenant from the Imperial Russian Army in 1811.

-Having lost his service, Bulgarin finds himself without money, toils for some time, and then goes to the Duchy of Warsaw.
-There he enters its army that was created by Napoleon – after the Peace of Tilsit (1807), France was an ally of the Russian Empire.
+Having lost his service, Bulgarin found himself without money, toiled for some time, and then went to the Duchy of Warsaw.
+There he entered its army that was created by Napoleon – after the Peace of Tilsit (1807), France was an ally of the Russian Empire.
 As part of the Legion of the Vistula, he fought in Spain during the Peninsular War.
 In 1812, he fought in the campaign of 1812 against Russia in the Duchy's 8th Uhlan Regiment, part of Marshal Oudinot's II Corps.
 For his actions during the campaign of 1812, he was awarded the 5th Class Legion of Honour and promoted to the rank of captain.

 According to one account, he was captured by Russian troops in 1812 during the Battle of Berezina.
 Another source writes that Bulgarin was in the battles of Bautzen and Kulm in 1813 and that he surrendered to the Prussian troops in 1814 and was then extradited to Russia.